vincentyfront/vincentyfront.github.io/_pages/cv.md

 {% include base_path %}
 ## Summary of Experience

 My name is Vincenty (Vince) Front and I have a B.S. in Statistics and Data Science with a minor in Environmental Systems and Society from UCLA.
-I am proficient in R, Python, and SQL and have a great deal of experience using Tableau and GitHub for data science projects.
+I am proficient in R, Python, and SQL and have a great deal of experience using Microsoft Excel, Tableau, and GitHub for data science projects.
 I am a quick learner, organized, responsible, and value producing easy-to-follow, well documented work.
 I hope to work in a diverse and collaborative team environment where I can contribute my skills, be myself, and make a difference in my community.

 ## Education
 * B.S. in Statistics and Data Science, University of California, Los Angeles (UCLA), 2023